Anarchism in Poland: Anarchism after 1980

+Banner of Black Flag (Czarny Sztandar) in Warsaw (2026).

 For authorities referring to Marxism, anarchism was not ideologically close.
 Repression by the government apparatus was one of the more important reasons why anarchists did not develop their activities on a political ground.
 The anarchist movement in Poland began to take shape on a large scale only in the 1980s, during the wave of social protests.
 The role of the counterculture and the punk subculture played a key role in reactivating the anarchist movement in Poland.

 The group that first referred to anarchism was the Alternative Society Movement (Ruch Społeczeństwa Alternatywnego, RSA).
 (Note: At first, the young oppositionists from the RSA did not know the doctrine of anarchism.
 They did not make contact with the pre-war anarchists who were still alive.
 During the Polish People's Republic, only a dozen or so books devoted to anarchism, which can be described as monographs, were published.
 Most of them have been developed in a careless, superficial and non-neutral way.)
 June 1983 is considered to be its symbolic beginning.
 The RSA was one of many groups opposing the then authorities.

 At the end of the eighties, on the initiative of the RSA, the Anarchist Inter-city was established, which over time transformed into the Anarchist Federation (Federację Anarchistyczną, FA).
 Currently, FA has branches in many Polish cities, including Warsaw, Poznań, Łódź, Rzeszów and Wrocław.

 In Poznań there is the Publishing House of the Brotherhood "Trojka", which is associated with the Poznań section of FA and the Rozbrat squat.
 The history of the "Trojka" Society of the Brotherhood dates back to 1994, when it was established to popularize anarchist thought.
 Initially, Trojka published small brochures, but now it distributes its own and other publications.
 The publications of the Trojka include both the works of the classics of anarchism and books written by contemporary authors.

 After 1980 many groups unrelated to the RSA and FA were also created.
 Nowadays, anarchism is also referred to by, among others, the Workers' Initiative, the Left Alternative, the "Freedom-Equality-Solidarity" Association, and the Union of Polish Syndicalists.

 The group that was openly formed in opposition to the FA and RSA circles was the People's Liberation Front (Ludowy Front Wyzwolenia, LFW), whose members, considering the peaceful methods of struggle to be ineffective, called for a transition to violent direct action.
 In 1991, the group set fire to the Soviet consulate in Tricity in response to the KGB murder of the Russian anarchist Piotr Siuda.
 The emergence of the LFW was the first attempt since the pre-war times to reactivate the armed activities of the anarchist movement.

 Nowadays the most radical forms of activity are referred to by the Internet portals Greece on Fire (also an informal publishing house), as well as Black Theory.
 In the published content, they sometimes express their support for the ideology of insurrection.